 Destiny of the Body

-In the Old Testament the terms for death and our life after this world are vivid.
+In the Old Testament the terms for death and life after this world are vivid.
 They are serious reminders that each person will die someday.
 Those who reject God will not be going to a vacation spot or to a place where they can talk with their friends and have a party.
-The Bible makes it clear there is no fun for the spiritually dead, as we will discover shortly.
+The Bible makes it clear the spiritually wicked will spend eternity in eternal torment.

-Sheol – Old Testament.
-The word Sheol is the common word for the grave in the Old Testament.
-It occurs 65 times.
+The word Sheol is the common word for the grave in the Old Testament for both the righteous and unrighteous.
+It occurs sixty-five times.
 The King James Version Bible uses the word Hell in the Old Testament rather than Sheol.
 This is unfortunate since Hell is the New Testament word for the place where the spirits of wicked men and women go.
 Other Bible translations correctly use the word Sheol.
 Sheol refers to both the grave and sometimes a portion of it is the temporary home for the spirits of the wicked who have died.

 Amos 9:2 says that people can dig into Sheol.

 Though they dig into Sheol, from there shall My hand take them . . .
 Amos 9:2 (NASB)

 This clearly implies that Sheol is in the ground, and the next verse reveals that Sheol is the dust of the ground.